-'''

-textacy.text_stats.basics.entropy (doc\or\words: Union[spacy.tokens.doc.Doc, Iter-able[spacy.tokens.token.Token]]) \rightarrow float Compute the entropy of words in a document.
+textacy.text_stats.basics.entropy(doc_or_tokens : Union[spacy.tokens.doc.Doc, Iter-able[spacy.tokens.token.Token]]) \rightarrow float

+Compute the entropy of words in a document.
-'''

-Parameters doc_or_words - If a spaCy Doc, non-punctuation tokens (words) are extracted; if an iterable of spaCy Token s, all are included as-is.
+Parameters doc_or_tokens - If a spaCy Doc, non-punctuation tokens (words) are extracted; if an iterable of spaCy Token s, all non-punct elements are used.